 Stefan Klocek – Board President

 Stefan is a digital product designer who leads a user experience design team at Google.
 He’s worked in design and technology for over 15 years, developing an expertise in solving complex design challenges, producing products which are simple and effective for humans to use.
 He’s designed innovative solutions in the realms of healthcare, tech infrastructure, and finance.
 Stefan balances his work with hands-on wood craft in his shop, and spending time outdoors with his wife and two children.
 Stefan went K-12 grade at the Sacramento Waldorf School.
-He has a son in kindergarten at Berkeley Rose, and a 3 year old daughter.
+He has a son in 1st grade, and a daughter in preschool at Berkeley Rose.

 firstname.lastname@example.org or cell 415.999.2600